kevicency/CMContrib/Readme.md

 ## Examples
-For every Feature there exists a sample in the Demo projects (SL&WPF)
+For every Feature there exists a sample in the Demo projects (SL & WPF).
+The Silverlight Demo is also available online [here](http://kmees.github.com/projects/cmcontrib.html)